luxonis/depthai-docs-website/source/pages/faq.rst

 What are the Capabilities of the Video Encoder on DepthAI?
 ##########################################################

-The max total encoding for h.264 has 3 limits:
+The max total encoding for h.264 and h.265 has 3 limits:
-- 3840 pixel max width for a frame
+- 4096 pixel max width for a frame.
-- Maximum pixels per second of 248,832,000.
-(3840x2160x30)
+- Maximum pixels per second of 248 MegaPixel/second.
 - Maximum of 3 parallel encoding streams

-The JPEG encoder is capable of 500Mpixel/second.
+The JPEG encoder is capable of 16384x8192 resolution at 500Mpixel/second.

+Note the processing resources of the encoder are shared between H.26x and JPEG.

 What Is The Stream Latency?
 ###########################